 I know what you’re thinking: “Has this girl never heard of Kayak?”

 Of course I have, and Kayak’s dope.
 I just end up using Skyscanner more because it’s the most flexible in terms of putting in a general date instead of a specific one.
-Most airline aggregators don’t handle “I want to go in July-ish“ very well, but that’s like Skyscanner’s specialty.
+Most airline aggregators don’t handle “I want to go in July-ish“ very well, but that’s Skyscanner’s specialty.

 You can just click “cheapest month” if you know you want to go to, say, Thailand sometime next year but you don’t care when, as long as it’s cheap, and it can suggest flights for ya.